 The office condominium is recorded at cost.
-Depreciation is computed using the straight-line method over the estimated useful life of the office condominium.
+Depreciation is computed using the straight-line method over the estimated useful life of the office condominium, which is 39 years.

 Amortization of lease incentives:

 Lease incentives are amortized using the straight-line method over the 30-year lease term as a reduction to lease revenue.